 The ultraviolet systems used by ABCO require very little maintenance.
-General duties are limited to confirming the correct function of the UV unit?s operation.
-Each unit has built in technology to self-check and notify via a liquid crystal display of any system errors.
+General duties are limited to confirming the correct function of the UV unit’s operation.
+Each unit has built-in technology to self-check and notify via a liquid crystal display of any system errors.

-Chemical treatment of potable water incorporates both pH adjusting and sterilizing chemicals.
+Chemical treatment of potable water incorporates both pH adjusting and sterilising chemicals.
 The chemicals used for pH adjustment vary based on the type of water entering the water treatment system.
 Most installations are fed by bore water, which can be either basic or acidic in nature depending on the location and mineral concentrations in the surrounding earth.

 Ozone treatment has been a continuously advancing technology over the past 40 years.
-As the technology is refined it has become more viable for small to mid scale water treatment facilities.
+As the technology is refined, it has become more viable for small to mid-scale water treatment facilities.
 The primary advantage of ozone treatment is that it has no residual effect on the product water; the only by-product of the oxidation and disinfection being oxygen.
-The other key advantage is that ozone generators can be installed on site which eliminates the need for chemical supply and storage.
+The other key advantage is that ozone generators can be installed on site, which eliminates the need for chemical supply and storage.

-ABCO encourages the incorporation of ozone treatment into its future waste water treatment plants as an alternative to traditional chemical treatments.
+ABCO encourages the incorporation of ozone treatment into its future wastewater treatment plants as an alternative to traditional chemical treatments.